filrak/vsf/README.md

 - Seamless updates (!)
 - Easy maintanance of core and VS projects
 - Ability to quickly build PoCs and standard shops
-- Extendibility to build non0-standard solutions
+- Extendibility and ability to build non-standard solutions
 - Flexibility in tools/3rd parties to let us swap technologiese
 - Scalability
 - Better enviroment for "native" VS integrations (like Shopware)